ReWrite-Media/makecode/python/hai2025/wood5.md

 # Classifying Materials

 ## Step 1
-Now we need to train the AI how to craft a crafting bench.
-First let's set up our authentication parameters.
+Now we need to train the AI how to craft things.
+Let's teach it how to make wood planks.
+The first thing we'll need to do is update the endpoint to the crafting endpoint inside the authentication parameters.

 ```python
 api_url = 'minecraft://agent.ai/'